Dhimsa

-Dhimsa is a tribal dance form that is performed primarily by Porja caste women in Andhra Pradesh.
+Dhimsa is a tribal dance form that is performed primarily by people of Koraput, a town and a Municipality in Koraput district in the Indian state of Odisha.

 Origin

-Dhimsa originated in Koraput district in the Odisha State, but has almost become an official dance of Visakhapatnam.
+Dhimsa originated in Koraput district in the Odisha State.
 Dhimsa means "sound of the foot steps".
 Dhimsa is in the groove with the culture of this region, especially with places near Araku Valley and Borra Caves.
 Earlier unmarried youth used to dance.
 There is no discrimination as to who gets to join in the dance.

 It is generally played as a relief time during their working hours.
 Each dance movement resembles their daily activity like picking leaves or plants, farming activities, traditional culture during matrimonial alliances, protecting them from wildlife etc.

 Style of dance

 This expressive dance is dominated by the movements of feet and hands of the group performing the dance in a circle.
 Though this dance can be performed by men and women, young and old, typically around 15-20 women form a chain and move their feet according to the rhythm and make formations of smaller to larger circles.
 There are several variations in this dance.
 The popular twelve variations are: